Mairex1337/U-Net-SSeg/README.md

 ### Other
 - Please also install and configure Isort plugin to sort imports nicely :)
-- Hyperparameters should be stored in cfg.yaml in the future, there is a read_config function in utils/
+- Hyperparameters should be stored in cfg.yaml in the future, there is a read_config function in utils/ dir.